 David has extensive leadership experience in Global 2000 firms, as well as in multiple venture-backed, joint venture, and intrapreneurial startups.
 He possesses unique skills in creating disruptive businesses and entrepreneurial cultures inside of large companies, and has a proven track record of starting and monetizing big data, cloud, risk management software, and healthcare informatics businesses.

-His venture-backed experience started at Open Ratings, where he led negotiations with D&B that resulted in data and B-round investment for the startup and, ultimately, the company’s successfully exit when D&B acquired the firm at multiples of annual sales.
-As Founder and Principal at a strategy consulting firm focused on driving disruptive innovations inside the Global 2000, he created four new solution offerings worth $3.6B in sales opportunities for a major procurement network service provider.
+David’s venture-backed experience started earlier in his career at Open Ratings, where he led negotiations with D&B that resulted in data and B-round investment for the startup and, ultimately, the company’s successful exit, when D&B acquired the firm at multiples of annual sales.
+As Founder and Principal at a strategy consulting firm focused on driving disruptive innovations inside the Global 2000, he also created 4 new solution offerings worth $3.6B in sales opportunities for a major procurement network service provider.

 David has a BS and MS in nuclear engineering from MIT, and an MBA from MIT’s Sloan School of Management.